 Product certification (CodeMark)

 Product certification is a voluntary scheme that provides an easily-understood and robust way to show a building product or system meets certain performance requirements of the Building Code.

-The product assurance scheme was established by the Building Act and is administered by the MBIE.
+The product certification scheme was established by the Building Act and is administered by MBIE.
 The current scheme is known as CodeMark.

 Those who use your product will still need to apply for a building consent for their building work.

 Only accredited product certification bodies can assess your building products or systems for this scheme.